JEAN'S BIBLE STUDY COM

 (42i) Judgment >> Satan destroyed >> Transformed >> Conform to the mind of Christ

-(109d) Thy kingdom come >> Faith >> Revelations of the Holy Spirit >> Revelation of the true children of God – Paul said that the new man conforms to the image of the one who created him using the true knowledge of God, not just knowledge but true knowledge.
-A person can point at the Bible and say, ‘This is true knowledge,’ but there are two issues at hand: one is the proper interpretation of Scripture, and the other is the revelation of the truth by the Spirit.
+(109d) Thy kingdom come >> Faith >> Revelations of the Holy Spirit >> Revelation of the true children of God – Paul said that the new man conforms to the image of the one who created him, using the true knowledge of God, not just knowledge but true knowledge.
+A person can point at the Bible and say, ‘This is true knowledge,’ but there are two issues at hand: one is the proper interpretation of Scripture, and the other is the revelation of that interpretation by the Spirit.
 True knowledge grows within us as a living thing, an offshoot of the indwelling Holy Spirit that God placed in us the day of our spiritual birth, whose purpose is to manifest the Kingdom of God though us as an outward manifestation of an inward work.
 The Bible is the truth, but the anointing teaches us about God, converting the facts of the Bible to true knowledge.
-There are many so-called Christians who are in bondage to naturalism, who don't believe in the work of the Spirit.
+There are many so-called Christians who are in bondage to religion, who don't believe in the work of the Spirit.
 Those in the Bible most resembling them are the Sadducees, who didn’t believe in the resurrection, angels or spirits.
 They rejected the spiritual realm altogether, having invented doctrines that keep the gospel in the natural realm, denying all spiritual manifestations.
 They understand the natural realm and feel comfortable with it and don’t want an anointing revealing the truth to them, but this is how God develops the inner man and causes us to grow into the image of Christ.
 See also: Truth versus reality; Eph 6,10-12; 184b

 (125a) Thy kingdom come >> Manifestations of faith >> Love is the action of faith >> Love is the response of receiving from God